borkshop/kni/MANUAL.md

 - ``{'`` and ``'}`` can stand for the equivalent single ‘curly quotes’.
 - ``--`` is good for an en-dash, suitable for use in number ranges like 1–10.
 - ``---`` is good for em-dash—suitable for parenthetical phrases.

+## Multiple Files

+A Kni story can span multiple files.
+Pass all of these files to the `kni` command and it will weave them into a single story.
+Each file will begin with a label that is the name of the file, like `@archery` for `path/to/archery.kni`.
+The story can start anywhere you put your `@start` label, or in a file called `start.kni`.